 Take a look at the flashing on your roof after a bad storm to make sure it’s intact.
 Inspect places where the garage meets the house, where windowsills join siding, and wherever roof lines meet and dip into valleys.
 If the flashing has become loose contact a professional roofing contractor to inspect your roof and make any necessary repairs.

-4. Leaky Plumbing Can Cause Mold
+4. Fix Leaky Plumbing To Prevent Mold Growth

 Even small leaks can lead to mold – and under-sink drain traps, shut-off valves, and underneath toilet tanks are common trouble zones.
 If the base of a vanity cabinet is saturated or warped you might have a leak in the plumbing or a clog that is causing a leak.